CHOOSE THE BEST DAY TRIPS FROM HOBART

 Entry tickets to Bonorong include a 45-minute guided tour, where a keeper highlights various enclosures with information and a brief feeding demonstration.
 In-person feeding experiences are also available for an extra fee, where you can feed some animals yourself, and maybe even have a cuddle!

 Tip: Many Australian animals are nocturnal, so a night feeding tour can be a great way to really see animals in their natural environment.
 Group sizes for these tours are intentionally kept small, to minimise disturbance to the animals, and maximise interactions for guests.

-You can take a half day tour from Hobart to the wildlife santuary that includes a stop in Richmond
+You can take a half-day tour from Hobart to the wildlife sanctuary that includes a stop in Richmond

 Wineglass Bay Day Tour and East Coast

 Finally, last but certainly not least, of the great day trips from Hobart is a visit to Tasmania’s spectacular eastern coast.
 Featuring famous spots like the beautiful Bay of Fires, Insta-perfect Wineglass Bay, and fabulous Freycinet National Park, heading to the north-eastern coast of Tasmania is an incredible way to spend a day.

 Head first to Freycinet National Park, founded in 1916 and the joint-oldest of Tasmania’s national parks.
 It’s about 2.5 hour’s drive from Hobart to the entrance, in Coles Bay.

 Scramble up the walking track to Wineglass Bay lookout, where the turquoise water laps against brilliant gold sand in a perfect crescent shape, while rugged granite peaks tower in the background.
 It’s one of Tassie’s top Instagram spots for a reason!
 If you’re feeling energetic, push on further into the national park to Wineglass Beach itself, and maybe even carry on to remote Hazards Beach – just as beautiful, but even more isolated.